 What makes Upper Limit different from other flight schools is their commitment to real-world flight experience training.
 ULA students train under a scenario-based philosophy for the purpose of being uniquely prepared for real world “industry experience”.
 ULA students get actual industry experience as a part of their flight school training, distinctively preparing them for their first job as a commercial pilot.

-Upper Limit Aviation (ULA) flight students participate in real life rescue missions in the Southern Utah mountains (see full article here).
-ULA, partnered with Southern Utah University in Cedar City have flown ten life-saving missions since the program began in August 2013.
-ULA student Chris Powell states, “When we jump from a scenario based training to an actual real world situation, that’s what we’re all hoping for as students.
+Upper Limit Aviation (ULA) flight students participate in real-life rescue missions in the Southern Utah mountains (see full article here).
+ULA has flown ten life-saving missions since the program began in August 2013.
+ULA student Chris Powell states, “When we jump from a scenario-based training to an actual real-world situation, that’s what we’re all hoping for as students.
 It’s always fun.”

 What does “real world experience” mean to prospective flight school students researching a variety of flight schools?
 Essentially, it means that ULA is one of the top-flight schools in the US.
 The aviation industry, particularly employers, are aware that ULA trained pilots are more experienced, and better prepared to start flying commercial missions.